sandyjmacdonald/met-office-weather/README.md

 # uk-weather

+**Note that this app no longer gets weather data directly from the Met Office, more info. below**

 A small Flask app that returns current UK weather as a downloadable TSV.
 Deploys to Vercel as a Python serverless function.